MapColonies/shared-images/nginx/README.md

-# Nginx Docker Image & Helm Chart for Openshift
+# NGINX Docker Image & Helm Chart for Openshift

 This repository consists of two things:

-1. Nginx `Dockerfile` and its necessary assets for building
+1. NGINX `Dockerfile` and its necessary assets for building

-2. Nginx `Helm Chart`
+2. NGINX `Helm Chart` including `NGINX Prometheus Exporter`.

 ## Docker Image

-We are using `nginxinc/nginx-unprivileged` as a base image in order to run Nginx with non-root privileges so it's possible to run it in an Openshift cluster (as we know, Openshift does not allow running containers with root privileges).
+We are using `nginxinc/nginx-unprivileged` as a base image in order to run NGINX with non-root privileges so it's possible to run it in an Openshift cluster (as we know, Openshift does not allow running containers with root privileges).

 Besides that the `Dockerfile` is pretty straight forward so you can check it out yourself.